ciencialatitud0/EPIC_3/Dorothy_Coding_Challenge/README.md

 3. [Web scraping and computer science](https://github.com/ciencialatitud0/EPIC_3/tree/main/Dorothy_Coding_Challenge/Web_Scraping_Challenge)

+## Evaluation:

+- Usability (20%): Your code should run smoothly, and its readability should be accessible to external evaluators.
+- Interpretability (20%): Evaluation results should be quantitative and rigorous, providing a clear understanding of algorithm performance.
+- Generalizability (40%): The code should work effectively on the given problem and also on other similar problems (e.g. other images or data sets).
+The evaluators will test your code in different data sets.
+- Performance (20%): Evaluation of the code's speed and efficiency.

-## Selected Teams:
+## Participating Teams:

-The selection process has concluded, 13 teams from 3 different universities will compete in this years's edition of Dorothy:
+13 teams from 3 different universities will compete in this years's edition of Dorothy:

 ### 1. Prometeo, Yachay Tech University
 * Luis David Morocho Pogo